Loona yyxy: Pre-debut: Revealing of first two members

-2018-present: Revealing of last two members, debut with Beauty & the Beat
+2018: Revealing of last two members, debut with Beauty & the Beat

 On January 14, 2018, the teaser photo of the third member, Go Won, was revealed with a caption "Your God person puts an apple tree in the middle of a garden and says, do what you like, guys, oh, but don’t eat the apple.
 Surprise surprise.".
 On January 30, 2 weeks later, her single Go Won was released with the title track "One&Only".
 The final member was then hinted at in a teaser, on March 1.
 A teaser with all the revealed members, along with a dark figure that appears to be the 12th member.
-It was titled "Cinema Theory: Up & Line" Their final member, Olivia Hye, was officially revealed with a teaser photo on March 17, at midnight KST.
+It was titled "Cinema Theory: Up & Line" Their final member, HyeJu, was officially revealed with a teaser photo on March 17, at midnight KST.
 On March 28, a teaser for her title track "Egoist" was revealed as well, which would feature previously revealed member JinSoul.
 On March 29, her single Olivia Hye was released with the title track "Egoist" featuring JinSoul, and the second track featuring Go Won titled "Rosy".

 On April 26, a teaser was released titled "youth youth by young" that introduces that their sub-unit name is "yyxy" and the members as well.
 On May 19, a teaser photo was released revealing the title track "love4eva" and that it would be featuring Grimes, as some of her fans asked her to produce the group, as well.
 On May 24, a group photo teaser was released.
 On May 28, a highlight medley was released for their upcoming extended play.
 On May 30, their title track along with their EP Beauty & the Beat was released featuring Grimes.